|Understanding of anti-personnel mine contamination (20% of overall score)||6|

 |National ownership and programme management (10% of overall score)||4|

 |Information management and reporting (10% of overall score)||4|

-|Land release system in place||5|
+|Land release system (20% of overall score)||5|

-Click here to download the "Clearing the Mines 2018" report for Iraq.
+Click here to download the "Clearing the Mines 2020" report for Iraq.